veo-labs/openveo-core/docs/developers/back-end.md

-horizontalSelect | Same as "select" with horizontalBootstrapLabel and bootstrapHasError wrappers | Same as "select" horizontalMultiCheckbox | Same as "ovMultiCheckBox" with horizontalBootstrapLabel and bootstrapHasError wrappers | Same as "ovMultiCheckBox" horizontalTags | Same as "tags" with horizontalBootstrapLabel and bootstrapHasError wrappers | Same as "tags" horizontalFile | Same as "ovFile" with horizontalBootstrapLabel and bootstrapHasError wrappers | Same as "ovFile" horizontalCheckbox | Same as "checkbox" with horizontalBootstrapLabel and bootstrapHasError wrappers | Same as "checkbox"
+horizontalSelect | Same as "select" with horizontalBootstrapLabel and bootstrapHasError wrappers | Same as "select" horizontalMultiCheckbox | Same as "ovMultiCheckBox" with horizontalBootstrapLabel and bootstrapHasError wrappers | Same as "ovMultiCheckBox" horizontalTags | Same as "tags" with horizontalBootstrapLabel and bootstrapHasError wrappers | Same as "tags" horizontalMatch | Same as "match" with horizontalBootstrapLabel and bootstrapHasError wrappers | Same as "match" horizontalFile | Same as "ovFile" with horizontalBootstrapLabel and bootstrapHasError wrappers | Same as "ovFile" horizontalCheckbox | Same as "checkbox" with horizontalBootstrapLabel and bootstrapHasError wrappers | Same as "checkbox"